soodaayush/wordsmith/README.md

 ## The Website

 This is a website where you can play a word guessing game.
-You have a chosen word, and when someone guesses a word, you challenge the word, and it tells you what letters are in common.
+Decide on the number of letters for the word to be guessed.
+The word creator thinks of a word with that many letters and enters it into the "Chosen Word" box.
+When the player or team makes a guess, the word creator inputs the guessed word into the "Word Challenge" box and clicks the "Challenge" button.
+The "Alphabet Count" box then shows how many letters the two words have in common, and the "Alphabets Found" box reveals which letters are shared.
+The goal for the player or team is to discover the word the creator initially thought of.
+Once a round is finished, hit the "Reset" button to start a new game.

 ## Links